Surface finishing: Metal finish designations

 Also known as a mirror finish.
-This finish is produced by polishing with at least a 320 grit belt or wheel finish.
+This finish is produced by polishing with at least a 320-grit belt or wheel finish.
 Care will be taken in making sure all surface defects are removed.
 The part is sisal buffed and then color buffed to achieve a mirror finish.
 The quality of this finish is dependent on the quality of the metal being polished.
 Some alloys of steel and aluminum cannot be brought to a mirror finish.
 Castings that have slag or pits will also be difficult, if not impossible, to polish to a #8.
+A polished PVD finish can achieve a similar appearance due to the smooth, reflective nature of the coating process.